hossain-khan/android-compose-app-template/README.md

 * ✔️ Ktlint task in Gradle
 * ✔️ GitHub actions

+> [!WARNING]
+> _This template is only for Android app setup.
+If you are looking for a multi-platform supported template,_
+> _look at the official [Circuit](https://github.com/slackhq/circuit) example apps included in the repository._

 ### Post-process after cloning 🧑‍🏭
 Unfortunately, you do have to do some manual work after using the template, namely: